jasonshen1990/Recursively-Regularized-LBM/README.md

 ## Laminar channel flow

 ## Turbulent channel flow （DNS or LES）
+BKG is the DNS code for turbulent channel flow using SRT.

 In "RR27V33_code_DNS_LES/parameters.h", use 0 for DNS and 1 for LES-WALE.

 If you have any issues, please feel free to contact me at shenj@sustech.edu.cn.